boltops-tools/pipedream/docs/_docs/examples/multiple-codebuild-projects.md

 We'll use the the [codebuild](https://codebuild.cloud/) tool to quickly get going.

 You can use any project, even an empty folder.
-You just have to make sure it is first pushed to GitHub.
+You just have to make sure it is pushed to GitHub and has a `buildspec.yml`.
 If you need an example project, you can try this one: [tongueroo/demo-ufo](https://github.com/tongueroo/demo-ufo).

 First, you can use `cb init` create some starter `.codebuild` files.

-    cd init
-    git add .
+    gem install codebuild # installs cb command cb init # create starter .codebuild files including buildspec.yml git add .
     git commit -m 'add starter .codebuild files' git push

 Then create the 4 CodeBuild projects for testing:

-    for i in 1 2 3 4 ; do pipe deploy demo$i --no-wait ; done
+    for i in {1..4} ; do pipe deploy demo$i --no-wait ; done

 ## CodePipeline